reven/Light-painter/README.md

 Options are well commented in sketch.
 Mainly, define your LED type, their number, and the pins you are using for your inputs/outputs.
 Additionally:

 * set `#define CONSISTENT` if you want all your images to be balanced out.
 This is useful for frame painting or animations, but not too much if you're not going to be doing that.
-* set `#define CURRENT_MAX` to a reasonable value that your power supply can deliver, **but be sure to read and understand the limitations explained bellow in known issues and the *correction* factor introduced in the code**.
+* set `#define CURRENT_MAX` to a reasonable value that your power supply can deliver, **but be sure to read and understand the limitations explained bellow in known issues**.

 ## Known Issues: